gompocp/MelonManager/README.md

 # MelonManager

 WIP Flutter/Dart port of [Slaynash's MelonManager](https://github.com/Slaynash/MelonManager/) written in TypeScript minus the mods installation segment
+This isn't meant to replace Slaynash's MelonManager.
+I decided it would be a nice project to do as a learning opportunity for flutter.

-Why you might ask?
+Why Flutter you might ask?
 Its simple and easy to make nice looking apps with little effort.
 Flutter also lets you compile to several different platforms, Heck you could probably get this to run on your ios device if you wanted to

-You can find prebuilt releases for android/web(Note: CORS fucks this up a bit you can see this [here](https://melonmanagerdemo.glitch.me))/windows through github actions here
+You can find prebuilt releases for android/web/windows through github actions here

+> Note: Not api.vrcmg.com has restrictions when it comes to cors and this affects the web build as seen [here](https://melonmanagerdemo.glitch.me)

+> Don't go looking for support in the MelonLoader discord.
+Github issues are a thing that exist

 ## Building
 If you'd like to build this yourself you'll need to
 - Install flutter (^2.0.4)